 How will I find my way along the route?

 The route will be well-marked with brightly coloured marker arrows and there will be extra marshals at any sections that are less straightforward.
 On the day, you will be given contact details for the support team in case you do lose your way.

 How long will it take?

 This event is not a race; everyone should be able to walk at a comfortable pace.
 In order for the event to be managed safely, there will be a cut-off time.

-The 3 Peaks should take approximately 9-10 hours but can take some walkers up to 12 hours.
+The three peaks should take approximately 9-10 hours but can take some walkers up to 12 hours.

 What if the weather is bad?